jsyk/spnsyn-demo/README.md

 Runnning the unit tests and examples
 --------------------------------------

 The t/ directory contains tests and examples.
-Run `make' in any of the subdirectories to execute the test.
+Run `make` in any of the subdirectories to execute the test.
 This will generate RTL VHDL and run it through the GHDL simulator with a testbench.
 To visualize the output you may run `make show' afterwards; a gtkwave window will open and load the generated waveform.